Research and knowledge exchange

 The University of Sussex was recognised with an HR Excellence in Research Award in April 2013 and is continuing to implement its Concordat Implementation plan.
 The award is reviewed at 2 year intervals.
 Further information and documentation relating to the University's award can be found on the HR Excellence in Research webpage.

-What is the Research Excellence Framework (REF) and how does it affect research staff?
+What is the Research Excellence Framework (REF) and how does it affect researchers?

 The Research Excellence Framework (REF) is the system for assessing the quality of research in UK higher education institutions.
-The submission deadline for the most recent REF exercise has passed and the outcomes were published on 18th December 2014.
+It first took plae in 2014 and 2021.
+The next exercise is planned for 2029.

 Where can I find information about Intellectual Property (IP) and commercialisation?